Pat Quinn (politician): 1994 Secretary of State campaign

 During his tenure as Treasurer, Quinn was publicly critical of Illinois Secretary of State and future governor, George Ryan, saying, "George Ryan has behaved like the sheriff of Nottingham, standing by while his army of inspectors squeezes more and more campaign money out of honest people."
 He drew attention to special vanity license plates that Ryan's office provided for cronies and the politically connected.
 Quinn challenged Ryan in the 1994 general election for Secretary of State.
 Quinn won the Democratic primary, defeating Illinois State Senator Denny Jacobs and LaRouche movement member Rose-Marie Love.

 There was a great contrast between Quinn and Ryan, leading Illinois Issues to remark, "You couldn't find two more opposite candidates to run for secretary of state if you asked Hollywood to cast the race."
 One supporter remarked, "Just everything he talked about, term limits and giving power back to voters, I totally agreed with."
 Quinn's focus during the campaign was on making the office work for taxpayers and reducing wasteful spending that benefitted politicians, stating of the office:

 "It works for the office-holders, but it's inefficient and wasteful for too many people.
 I know how to organize customers....
 I think the secretary of state should be head of Citizens for Auto Reform."

 Ryan beat Quinn 60.48% to 38.29% in a year that benefited the Republican Party nationally.
 Ryan was later convicted of federal corruption charges stemming from the illegal sale of commercial drivers licenses which resulted in the deaths of six children while serving as secretary of state; he spent more than five years in federal prison and seven months of home confinement.

 1996 U.S. Senate campaign

 When United States Senator Paul Simon chose not to seek re-election in 1996, Quinn entered the race.
 However Richard Durbin won the Democratic primary and eventually the Senate seat.

 1998 lieutenant gubernatorial campaign

 Quinn sought the Democratic nomination for lieutenant governor in 1998, but was narrowly defeated by Mary Lou Kearns by 1,300 votes.

+Walk Across Illinois for Decent Healthcare (2001)

+In August 2001, Quinn undertook what he called a “Walk Across Illinois for Decent Healthcare,” trekking across the state alongside his physician, longtime single-payer advocate Dr. Quentin Young to draw attention to gaps in coverage and push the case for “decent healthcare for everybody.”
+The walk began on the Centennial Bridge over the Mississippi River in Rock Island and ended 167 miles later at the statue of Abraham Lincoln near Lake Michigan in Chicago.

+In 2019, Quinn's son, Patrick, did a similar walk to end homelessness, which Quinn joined.